GMontaque/project1-st-nazaire-raid/README.md

 **Gallery**

 - The gallery provides images from the battle both before and after and will allow the user to better understand what happened
-- will provide the user with supporting images to see what the meet ups look like.
+- It also allows the user to see different aspects of the battle from both the german and allied side
-- This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+- There are also included some the sodlers themselves who took part

 ![gallery](assets/images/gallery-mockup.PNG)

 **VC winners**

 - This section aims to highlight 5 inviduals who exceled themsevles during the battle and one the highest award teh victoria cross.
-- in this section citation have been included which explain the reason why they were awared the victoria cross -there is also a link to a wbsite which contains all VC winners and provide some further infomration about each person who one
+- In this section citation have been included which explain the reason why they were awared the victoria cross
+  - There is also a link to a wbsite which contains all VC winners and provide some further infomration about each person who one
-- this section is important as it gives an insite into the real people who were there
+- This section is important as it gives an insite into the real people who were there

 ![vc winers](assets/images/vc-winners-mockup.PNG)

 **embeded video and podcast**

-- on this page there is a lot of mutli media content
+- Multi Media content has been included to add variety to the information sources
-- first is a video that was created by jeremy clarkson which goes over the battle and has some first hand account from people who were there, it also shows content not included in other asspects of the site
+- A video has been included which shows jeremy clarkson talking over the battle and has some first hand account from people who were there, it also shows content not included in other asspects of the site
-- there is also a vocei recording by the commander of the battle where he talks through the battle
+- There is also a vocice recording by the commander of the battle where he talks through the battle
-- these sections ahve been included to allows uers who absob infomration thorugh video to all get a full ubnderstanding of the battle
+- These sections ahve been included to allows uers who absorb infomration thorugh video to all get a full understanding of the battle

 ![embeded video](assets/images/youtube-podcast-mockup.PNG)

 **Books on the raid**

 - Here the user can see books which realte to the raid and also books that are written from histroians and first hand accounts if they prefer to read
-- the section also provides links to where they can be more for further information
+- The section also provides links to w1here they can be more for further information
-- this section is useful as it gives teh suer more ways to interact and absord the information provided
+- This section is useful as it gives the user the ability to read over the topic in a more relax setting compared to viewing it on a screen

 ![books section](assets/images/book-section-mockup.PNG)